vzablock/demos/player/chromecast/README.md

 # Bitmovin Demo:
-Chromeless Player
+Chromecast

 ## Demo Description:
-This demo shows how the player can work without an UI
+Cast video directly to your television screen using Chromecast and the Bitmovin Player

 ### Detailed Demo Description:
-This demo showcases how the Bitmovin Player can be controlled completely via the API.
-The code example gives you the configuration settings required.
+The Chromecast Player allows you to cast directly from your device to your television screen using the Chromecast browser plugin and a Chromecast enabled display device.

 ### Tags:

-  - UI
-  - chromeless
+  - chromecast
-  - headless
+  - television
-  - basic
+  - cast